This course is only for members of The Glen.

 |CSO202034||Prepare and serve meals|

-Please Note that CSO202033 Read and interpret recipes and CSO202034 Prepare and serve meals are Non-Accredited Modules and only a statement of attendance will be provided for these modules.
+Please Note that CSO202033 Read and interpret recipes, CSO202034 Prepare and serve meals, CSO202004 Nutrition and healthy eating are Non-Accredited Modules and only a statement of attendance will be provided for these modules.